BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/thorins_company.md

 **WARGEAR**

-- Armour
+- [Armour]
-- dagger
+- [Dagger]
 - Boar spear

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]

 **OPTIONS**

-- Pony: 5 points
+- [Pony] - 5 points

 **SPECIAL RULES**

-- Throw Stones (range 8", Strength 1).
+- [Throw Stones] (range 8", Strength 1).

 - **Boar spear** `ACTIVE`

-This weapon can be used as either a spear or two-handed weapon.
+This weapon can be used as either a [spear][Spear] or [two-handed weapon][Two-handed Weapon].

 - **Embedded Axe-blade** `ACTIVE`

 If Bifur wins a fight, he may make a single Strike against his opponent.
-If he wounds them, the axe-blade is his skull is removed, and he may now call a free Heroic Move each turn.
+If he wounds them, the axe-blade is his skull is removed, and he may now call a free [Heroic Move] each turn.

 </div>

 ---
 <div class="unitCard" markdown>

 ### BILBO BAGGINS [60 POINTS]